 The calculations were performed using Microsoft Excel 2016, the graphs were created using Microsoft Word 2016, and the comparison of averages was performed using XLSTAT 2016 software.
 The significance threshold was 5%.

-3. RESULTS

 3.1.
 Infant Flour Formulations

 Table 2 illustrates the different formulations produced.
 Twelve formulations were produced using three processes, varying the basic raw material (millet, sorghum) and the local natural fortification resource.
 In the first process, the basic raw material (millet, sorghum) was natural, i.e., neither roasted nor germinated.
 In the second process, the basic raw material (millet, sorghum) was roasted, and in the third process, the basic raw material (millet, sorghum) was roasted.
 The three processes enriched with the pulps of Parkia biglobosa and Ziziphus jujuba allowed us to obtain 12 formulations or flours.